alfredosola/detective/README.md

 - Packaging for distributions.
 - Use cases

+That said, no contribution is too minor to be reviewed and hopefully accepted.
+Even a typo!

 ## License

-Detective is licensed under the GNU General Public License v3.0.
+The Log Detective is licensed under the GNU General Public License v3.0.
 See [LICENSE](https://github.com/alfredosola/detective/blob/master/LICENSE).